alygao/restaurant-management/README.md

 - Display most popular orders
 - Analysis can then be downloaded as excel
 - Ordering new materials (kitchen supplies/food) // inventory management
-- The ability to manage multiple restaurants???
+- The ability to manage multiple restaurants???- Daily log of tasks
-- https://peachworks.com/ ← check this out for other functions
-- Daily log of tasks
 - Take-out / delivery options
 - Student discounts for Wloo kids 😂